Homemade Blueberry Pie made with plump berries and a flaky crust topped is best enjoyed with a scoop of vanilla ice cream on top!

 How To Make Blueberry Pie From Scratch

-To make a blueberry pie from scratch, start by making the blueberry pie filling.
-The filling is boiled on the stovetop to thicken it before adding it to the pie crust.
-Combine the blueberries and sugars in the large pot and bring the mixture to a boil stirring, stirring often.
+To make a blueberry pie from scratch, start by making the filling.
+You need to boil the filling on the stovetop to thicken it before adding it to the pie crust.
+Combine the blueberries and sugars in the large pot and bring the mixture to a boil, stirring often.

 How To Make A Lattice Crust